jonkalev/oldblog/aboutme.md

   My choice to pick up a camera came after having a brain anneursym and stroke.
 In the process of recovering I saw what can best be described as compositions in images before I had never seen, compelling me to photograph them.
 <p>
   Always interested in developing compelling content, especially if it related to rural life and landscapes.
 Always open to ideas.
-I work alone, natural light. minimalist approach.
-Little to no editing in post.
+I work alone, natural light, little or no editing, minimalist approach.

-  I make no effort to market myself, no cold calls, no promos, etc. just word of mouth or if you stumble upon this site.
+  I make no effort to market myself, no cold calls, no promos, etc. just word of mouth or if you stumble upon this site or my instagram account.

 <p>Inspirations:  <a href="https://en.wikipedia.org/wiki/Jacques_Lacan">Jaques Lacan</a>,  <a href="https://en.wikipedia.org/wiki/Walker_Evans">Walker Evans</a>,  <a href="https://en.wikipedia.org/wiki/Robert_Capa">Robert Capa</a>, <a href="https://en.wikipedia.org/wiki/Diane_Arbus">Diane Arbus</a> and <a href="https://www.williamalbertallard.com/">William Allard</a>.